-- Quantified attributes2 with limits which, when monitored, provide evidence about the condition of a feature - Factors3 with limits which, when monitored, provide the evidence that the factors are under control or otherwise
+Factors with limits which, when monitored, provide the evidence that the factors are under control or otherwise.

 Some of the attributes are selected because they provide the evidence that is needed to assess the condition of the feature and others because they are indicators of change.
 The latter are directly related to a factor, i.e. where the factor is the agent of change it is the attribute that changes in response to the factor.
 This means that some of the attributes are selected and used because they provide an indirect means of monitoring the factors.
 Ideally, this indirect approach (i.e. monitoring the attributes that change rather than directly monitoring the factors) should be used for all factors, because management decisions need to be based on changes to the feature and not simply on an assumption that if a factor changes we can predict with certainty the way in which a feature will change.